Wingsuit flying: Wingsuit BASE

 As compared to skydiving from an airplane, BASE jumping involves jumping from a "fixed object" such as a cliff.
 BASE jumping in its modern form has existed since at least 1978, but it was not until 1997 that Patrick de Gayardon made some of the first-ever wingsuit BASE jumps combining the two disciplines.
 Compared to normal BASE jumping, wingsuit BASE jumping allows pilots to fly far away from the cliffs they jumped from, and drastically increase their freefall time before deploying a parachute.
 Since 2003, many BASE jumpers have started using wingsuits, giving birth to wingsuit BASE.

 A wingsuit BASE jump begins by jumping from a cliff.
 Within seconds, air inflates the suit into a semi-rigid airfoil shape.
-By holding a proper body position, the wingsuit flier is able to glide forward at a ratio of 3:1, meaning that they are moving forward three feet for every foot of descent (or 3 meters for every meter of descent).
+By holding a proper body position, the wingsuit flier is able to glide forward at a ratio of 3:1, meaning that they are moving forward three meters for every meter of descent.

-As suit technology and pilot skill have improved, wingsuit BASE jumpers have learned to control their flight so that they can fly just meters away from terrain.
 “Proximity flying” is the practice of flying a wingsuit close to the faces and ridges of mountains.
+As suit technology and pilot skill have improved, wingsuit BASE jumpers have learned to control their flight so that they can fly within several meters of terrain.
 Flying near terrain gives a greater sense of speed due to having a close visual reference.
 Loic Jean-Albert of France is one of the first proximity flyers, and his pioneering flying brought many BASE jumpers into the sport.
 In November 2012, Alexander Polli became the first wingsuit BASE jumper to successfully strike a wingsuit target.
-Alexander Polli died August 22, 2016 in a wingsuit accident, after crashing into a tree.
+Polli died August 22, 2016, in a wingsuit accident, after crashing into a tree.

 Wingsuit BASE jumping carries additional risk beyond a wingsuit skydive.
 Jumping from a fixed object means starting with low airspeed which requires different flying positions and skills.
 During the flight, hazards exist such as trees, rocks and the ground which must be avoided.
 While skydivers typically carry two parachutes, a main and a reserve, wingsuit BASE jumpers typically only carry one BASE-specific parachute.

 Wingsuit BASE jumping is an unregulated sport.
 But to perform the activity safely requires jumpers to be an experienced skydiver, wingsuit pilot, and BASE jumper.
 It takes hundreds of practice jumps to achieve skill in each of these disciplines before considering wingsuit BASE.